brunaguedes92/brunaguedes92/README.md

 ### Hi there 👋

+💻 I'm currently having fun with web development ☕💎 and data science 🐍

 <!--
 **brunaguedes92/brunaguedes92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.